laurapacis/100-days-of-code/log.md

 **Today's Progress**: I took the day off today without regrets

-**Thoughts**: No work today whatsoever, although I was reading some interesting stuff about generativ design and creative coding.
+**Thoughts**: No work today whatsoever, although I was reading some interesting stuff about generative design and creative coding.
 Let's say that counts :)

+**Link to work**: Nothing to link

+### Day 50: April 25, 2021

+**Today's Progress**: Attempt to practice JS

+**Thoughts**: I forced myself to do some practice today after a day of hiking, because I was feeling guilty since I didn't do anything yesterday.
+It wasn't very effective :/

 **Link to work**: Nothing to link